azure

 ❓ FAQ

-Q: Can I retrofit an existing subscription into a landing zone?
-A: Yes—perform a gap analysis first.
-Apply policy assignments in audit mode, remediate drift (tags, naming, location), and migrate resources only if network CIDR conflicts arise.
+Yes—perform a gap analysis first.
+Apply policy assignments in audit mode, remediate drift, and migrate resources only if network CIDR conflicts arise.

 This guide provides a comprehensive, governance-first approach to building production-ready Azure landing zones using the LEGO analogy to make complex concepts more accessible and memorable.